Domestic Violence Laws: Who is it protecting?

 Every single week, our attorneys at Hager & Schwartz, P.A. speak with

-domestic violence against another, whether the relationship at issue is an ex-girlfriend/boyfriend,
+of domestic violence against another, whether the relationship at issue

 However the arrest is usually based upon facts never found in an officers investigation.
 The reason is sad but simple, POLICE OFFICER(S) RARELY EVEN CONDUCT AN INVESTIGATION IN DOMESTIC VIOLENCE CASES!
 A pathetic reality to a rather disturbing trend in our criminal justice system.

 The truth of the matter is that police officers care more about being publicly exposed for what they don't do than for what they do do.
 The example I usually discuss with domestic violence clients is that if a police officer has to respond to a domestic violence dispute, an arrest will always be made, regardless of what evidence is found in what typically is a very quick investigation.
 These investigations usually consist of no more than speaking to the parties and arresting the one they believe the least.

 What the police officers do not consider is that they are quite often arresting a person who may have done absolutely nothing wrong and because of the arrest, will be scarred for life with a criminal record as a result of the officer's failure to conduct a thorough investigation.